 By: Michelle Sabolchick Pettinato

 At the young age of sixteen, Magali Couturier happened upon a man setting up for a very small concert in a park.
-As she watched him setting up a couple of tiny speakers, microphones and equipment, she questioned him.
-After he finished explaining to her what he was doing she asked him if that was a real job?
+As she watched him set up a couple of tiny speakers, microphones, and equipment, she questioned him.
+After he finished explaining to her what he was doing, she asked him if that was a real job?
 When he replied yes she thought to herself that it sounded much more interesting than all of the jobs she had heard about before, and since she always had a love for music it might be worth pursuing.

 It paid off, and Mags has been working as an independent Monitor Engineer for 19 years.
 She’s toured with The Dandy Warhols, Rufus Wainwright, My Bloody Valentine, Gary Numan, Duffy, Nick Lowe, Natasha Beddingfield, Lila Downs, Mathew Herbert, and Camille and is soon starting with Marianne Faithfull.
 Mags occasionally does Production Management as well.
 Her first tour was with Nils Lofgren.
 Thrown in at the deep end, she ended up mixing monitors for her company.
 Mags also spent eleven months managing a US band but recalls that she would never want to do that again.